budimanlai/go-core/docs/QUICKSTART.md

 ### Prerequisites
 - Go 1.21 or higher
-- PostgreSQL 12+ (optional, can use SQLite for development)
+- MySql or PostgreSQL 12+ (optional, can use SQLite for development)
 - Git

 ### Step 1: Install Dependencies